1 Introduction

 2 The basics

-One thing that sets Jupyter Notebook apart from what you might be used to is that it’s a web application, i.e. you edit and run your code from your browser.
-But first you have to start the Jupyter Notebook server.
-At this point you may either try the classic notebook interface by running:
+One thing that sets Jupyter apart from what you might be used to is that it’s a web application, i.e. you edit and run your code from your browser.
+But first you have to start the Jupyter server.
+Do this by running:

 jupyter lab --allow-root